Email FacebookTwitterMenu burgerClose thin

 Tax Lien Process

-If you fail to pay taxes due, you will likely receive a Notice of Federal Tax Lien from the IRS.
 Each year, the IRS files hundreds of thousands of such tax liens.
-One year during the last recession, in 2009, the IRS filed 1 million tax liens.
-In 2018, the number was 410,220, down from 446,378 the year before.
-Although tax liens are common, that doesn’t mean they should be taken casually.
+During the 2009 recession, the IRS filed 1 million tax liens in one year alone.
+That number has drastically reduced over the years, with fewer than 200,000 notices filed in 2024.
+1 Although tax liens are common, that doesn’t mean they should be taken casually.

-If the business fails to pay within 10 days of getting the demand for payment, the Notice of Federal Tax Lien is next.
+If the business fails to pay within 10 days of receiving the demand for payment, the Notice of Federal Tax Lien is next.
 Unless this tax lien is dealt with, the IRS could soon start seizing assets.

 Dealing With a Tax Lien